arunsamat/goodlaw/README.md

 ## :handshake: How to Contribute

-- Add new prompts under the `Benchmarking_Prompts` folder.
+- Add new prompts under the `benchmark_prompts` folder, organized by legal practice area.
-- Improve or add to the usage guidelines in the `Docs` folder.
+- Improve or add to the usage guidelines in the `USAGE_GUIDELINES.md` file.

-For detailed guidelines, please read [`CONTRIBUTING.md`](Contributing/CONTRIBUTING.md).
+For detailed guidelines, please read [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## :page_with_curl: License

 This project is licensed under the MIT License - see the [`LICENSE.md`](LICENSE.md) file for details.

+## :file_folder: Repository Structure

+The repository is organized into several key folders and files:

+- **benchmark_prompts**: This folder contains sub-folders for each legal practice area, such as `mergers_and_acquisitions`, `intellectual_property`, etc. Each sub-folder holds an `eval_prompt.txt` file with evaluation prompts and a `sample_docs` folder with sample legal documents relevant to that practice area.

+- **CONTRIBUTING.md**: Guidelines for contributing to the project.

+- **USAGE_GUIDELINES.md**: Instructions on how to use the benchmarking prompts for evaluation.

+- **README.md**: This file, providing an overview of the project.